Genomics Secondary Analysis for Precision Medical Approaches

 Section 13 - A Simplified Path with AWS HealthOmics

 In conclusion, let's look at the AWS HealthOmics Data Platform.
-This platform is a game-changer, offering a streamlined and more efficient workflow for our data analysis.
+This platform offers a streamlined and more efficient workflow for our data analysis.
 It eradicates several manual steps from previous workflows, such as creating Docker images, building AWS Fargate Compute Environments, designing AWS Batch Queue, and manually creating an AWS Step Functions State Machine.

 In place of these labor-intensive tasks, AWS HealthOmics automates or abstracts these processes, enabling researchers to concentrate on their core competency - data analysis.
 We'll assume the AWS CloudFormation Template has already been deployed for this discussion.
 A forthcoming presentation will provide a detailed exploration of the entire AWS HealthOmics Workflow.